-JOIN US WEDNESDAY SEPT 7 AT THE CAMPUS THEATRE IN LEWISBURG OR THURSDAY OCT 20 IN ISAACS AUDITORIUM (SEIBERT HALL) AT SUSQUEHANNA UNIVERSITY FOR FREE SCREENINGS OF PBS FRONTLINE’S “BEING MORTAL”.
-For more information, click here or email Cindy at firstname.lastname@example.org
+JOIN US THURSDAY OCT 20 IN ISAACS AUDITORIUM (SEIBERT HALL) AT SUSQUEHANNA UNIVERSITY FOR A SCREENING & DISCUSSION OF PBS FRONTLINE’S “BEING MORTAL.”
+FREE AND OPEN TO THE PUBLIC.
+For more information, click here or email Cindy at email@example.com

 Caring Choices’ mission is to help individuals and families learn about and participate in personal advance care planning (ACP).
 Advance care planning involves having conversations and making/documenting decisions about healthcare choices related to illnesses and prognoses that many of us will face as we grow older and our physical and/or mental health declines.
 The International Society of Advance Care Planning & End of Life Care defines advance care planning as “a process of communication between individuals and their healthcare agents to understand, reflect on, discuss and plan for future healthcare decisions for a time when individuals are not able to make their own healthcare decisions.”
 A successful outcome to ACP is having your plan in place for your loved ones who will be making decisions on your behalf when you are no longer able to participate in decision-making.
 Benefits of ACP include relieving the fear of talking about death and dying while making future conversations easier and welcome.